victoriamcn/Taylor-Swift-Tribute-Page/README.md

 ![preview image for the Taylor Swift Tribute page.
 Text "Taylor Swift: Signer-Songwriter.
 Soundtrack of a generation" Photo of Taylor Swift smiling and holding up her 2021 Grammy award.](./taylor-swift-tribute-page.PNG)

 ## Description
+Apart of the Responsive Web Design certification, this was the second major project I worked on while working with freeCodeCamp.
+It's a static web page to pay tribute to the subject of my choosing.
+I choose Taylor Swift at the time because she had just released her 'Midnights' album and annouced her Eras Tour.
+The significant dates in her career listed on the site color coordinate with each era of her albums.
+The image used on the site is from [Billboard.com](https://www.billboard.com/wp-content/uploads/2021/11/Taylor-Swift-2021-grammy-billboard-1548.jpg?w=942&h=623&crop=1&resize=942%2C623).

-## Objective:
+## Objective
-Objective: Build an app that is functionally similar to [this example](https://tribute-page.freecodecamp.rocks/).
+Build an app that is functionally similar to [this example](https://tribute-page.freecodecamp.rocks/).

-## User Stories:
+## User Stories

 **Fulfill the user stories and pass all the tests below to complete this project.
 Give it your own personal style.
 Happy Coding!**